$n$-harmonic coordinates and the regularity of conformal mappings: Introduction

 Here $\abs{\,\cdot\,}$ is the norm induced by the Riemannian metric, $d$ is the exterior derivative, and $\delta$ is the codifferential (the adjoint of $d$ in the $L^2$ inner product on differential forms).
 A coordinate system is called $p$-harmonic if each coordinate function is $p$-harmonic.

 The special property of $n$-harmonic functions is that pullbacks by conformal mappings preserve this class.
 In this way, any conformal mapping can be expressed as the composition of an $n$-harmonic coordinate chart and the inverse of another such chart.
 Any system of $n$-harmonic coordinates on a manifold with $C^r$ metric tensor ($r > 1$) always has $C^{r+1}_*$ regularity, and the regularity of conformal mappings follows immediately from these facts.

-The $n$-harmonic coordinates seem like a natural tool, and it is an interesting question whether they can be used for other questions in conformal geometry besides the one treated in this paper.
+Any set of $n$-harmonic coordinates depends only on the conformal class of the Riemannian metric.
+In~\cite{LiimatainenSalo1} we used this fact to show that in $n$-harmonic coordinates the usual conformal curvature tensors may be viewed as elliptic operators.
+This allowed us to prove elliptic regularity results for solutions of conformal curvature equations and to characterize local conformal flatness in low regularity settings.
+The $n$-harmonic coordinates seem like a natural tool, and it is an interesting question whether they can be used also for other questions in conformal geometry.

 This article may be considered as a partial complement to~\cite{Taylor}, and the formulation and proof of Theorem \ref{mainthm} concerning regularity of conformal mappings are very close to the analogous theorem in~\cite{Taylor} for the case of isometries.
 The existence of $p$-harmonic coordinates, or more generally $\mA$-harmonic coordinates, for any $1 < p < \infty$ is proved in a similar way as the existence of harmonic coordinates (the special case $p=2$) in~\cite{TaylorToolsForPDE} by perturbing the Cartesian coordinates and solving suitable Dirichlet problems in small balls.
 However, the underlying equation is nonlinear and solutions have a priori only $C^{1+\alpha}$ regularity for some $\alpha > 0$, so one needs to work with the weak form of the equation.
 A similar argument was given in~\cite{Salo} where solutions to a variable coefficient $p$-Laplace type equation were obtained by perturbing special $p$-harmonic functions.
 The present work was motivated by \cite{LS}, where regularity of conformal mappings was a key point.
+Finally we mention that the results in this paper have been extended to $C^r$ coefficients, $r > 0$, in \cite{JulinLiimatainenSalo}.